wq/django-data-wizard/README.md

 data_wizard.register(MyModel)
 ```

-The wizard will automatically create a serializer class corresponding to the target model.
-If needed, you can also use a [custom serializer class](#custom-serializers) to configure how the target model is validated and populated.
+Internally, the wizard will automatically create a Django REST Framework serializer class corresponding to the target model.
+If needed, you can also specify a [custom serializer class](#custom-serializers) to configure how the target model is validated and populated.

-Once everything is configured, create a data source in the Django admin, select "Import via data wizard" from the admin actions menu, and navigate through the screens described below.
+Once everything is configured, upload a source file in the Django admin, select "Import via data wizard" from the admin actions menu, and navigate through the screens described below.

 ## API Documentation